Invarion/invarion-docs/docs/rapidpath/the-toolbar/the-toolbar.md

 ![section 3](./assets/toolbar-bottom.jpg)

-This section has more icons, so we'll partition it in two:
+This section is larger, so we'll partition it in two:

 ### Left Side